Abandoned vehicles, traffic and vehicle permits

 How do I report an abandoned or derelict vehicle?

-To report an abandoned or derelict vehicle please fill out a form online or contact our customer service team.
+To report an abandoned or derelict vehicle please fill out an online form or contact our customer service team.

 • vehicle registration number